AndyWalker81/pands-project2021/README.md

 irisColumnsArray = ('Sepal Length', 'Sepal Width','Petal Length','Petal Width','Class')
 ```

-Two NumPy arrays are created; one containing the complete data set (i.e. 150 rows and five columns), and one containing a single row with five columns headings.
+Two NumPy arrays are created from the DataFrame created in Step 2<sup>[16]</sup>; one containing the complete data set (i.e. 150 rows and five columns), and one containing a single row with five columns headings.
 These arrays are used to create the scatter plots.

-ref:

 #### 9. Remove the Last Column of Data and Column Heading from the Arrays